 Every time a new build is to start, Jenkins schedules it to one of the available virtual agents.
 However, in this particular case the underlying physical infrastructure cannot support all the virtual agents running their respective builds concurrently.

-CloudBees Jenkins Enterprise allows you to define an actual limit to the number of concurrent builds that can be run on the system.
+You can define an actual limit to the number of concurrent builds that can be run on the system.
 One can group agents together, then assign a limit that specifies how many concurrent builds can happen on all the agents that belong to that group.
-In this way, CloudBees Jenkins Enterprise avoids overloading your hypervisor host machine.
+This prevents the overloading of your hypervisor host machine.

 The benefit of using this plugin is that builds run much faster as the underlying physical machines are not overloaded anymore.

-The Label Throttle plugin was introduced in Nectar 11.04.
+The CloudBees Label Throttling plugin was introduced in Nectar 11.04.

 Enable the CloudBees Label Throttle Build plugin in the plugin manager as shown in Install from the plugin manager.
-Restart CloudBees Jenkins Enterprise to enable the plugin.
+Restart Jenkins to enable the plugin.

 First, decide on a label and assign it to all the agents that you’d like to group together.
 For example, you can use the hypervisor host name as a label, and put that label on all the agents that are the virtual machines on that host.
 This can be done from the agent configuration page as shown in Set appropriate label on the agent configuration page.